In this blog, we’re going to show you some nonprofit newsletter templates on that you can base your own messages.

 Therefore, it is worth spending some time optimizing it!

 - If you use a “no-reply” email address, make sure that “No Reply” is NOT your alias!
-These are your supporters you are emailing and “No Reply” is not very friendly
+These are the supporters you are emailing and “No Reply” is not very friendly

 - Indeed, think carefully about whether you should use a “no-reply” email address at all.
 Surely you WANT to encourage communication with your supporters?